XCOR Announces ATK as Lynx Mark I Wing Detailed Design / Build Contractor

 The initial wing and control surface design has been developed by XCOR to rigorous design standards to enable the craft to perform tens of thousands of flights to and from suborbital altitudes exceeding 100 kilometers.
 ATK will create a detailed design ready for manufacture, working with structural and flutter analysis experts from Quartus Engineering in San Diego, Ca. The wings will be installed on the Lynx Mark I, which is the prototype of the Lynx family of suborbital RLVs from XCOR; the production models are called Lynx Mark II.

 About XCOR Aerospace: XCOR Aerospace is based in Mojave, California.
 It is currently starting the process to create a new Research and Development Center in Midland, Texas.
-XCOR builds safe, reliable and reusable rocket-powered vehicles, propulsion systems, advanced non-flammable composites and rocket piston pumps.
+XCOR builds safer, more reliable and reusable rocket-powered vehicles, propulsion systems, advanced non-flammable composites and rocket piston pumps.
 XCOR works with aerospace prime contractors and government customers on major propulsion systems, while also building Lynx.
 Lynx is a piloted, two-seat, fully reusable liquid rocket-powered vehicle that takes-off and lands horizontally.
 The Lynx-family of vehicles serves three primary missions depending on their specific type including: research & scientific missions, private spaceflight, and micro satellite launch (only on the Lynx Mark III).
 Lynx production models (designated Lynx Mark II) are designed to be robust, multi-mission (research / scientific or private spaceflight) commercial vehicles capable of flying to 100+ km in altitude up to four times per day.
 Lynx vehicles are available to customers in the free world on a wet lease basis. (www.xcor.com).

 About ATK: ATK is an aerospace, defense, and commercial products company with operations in 21 states, Puerto Rico, and internationally.
 News and information can be found on the Internet at www.atk.com.